the-turing-way/the-turing-way/ACCESSIBILITY.md

 _The Turing Way_ is committed to ensuring our accessibility as a community on all the platforms we use.

-In our Community Handbook, we describe these practices more specifically and in more details.
-But as a baseline, our community is dedicated to enabling access in the process of creating
+In our Community Handbook, we describe these practices more specifically and in more detail.
+But as a baseline, our community is dedicated to enabling access across the various platforms we use through:
-- Providing diverse opportunities and platforms for people to contribute to _The Turing Way_ despite d
+- Providing diverse opportunities and platforms for people to contribute to _The Turing Way_ despite barriers or difficults associated with one platform or another
-- Setting standards for writing and contribution that understand the way in which language may exclude as well as include people
+- Setting and embodying standards for writing and contribution that understand the way in which language may exclude as well as include people in the process

 ### 2.3 Community Event Accessibility

-As a community
+As a community, we frequently organise events for a variety of purposes: for coworking, trainings, workshops, panels, conference talks, and more.

+In our Community Handbook, we describe these practices more specifically and in more detail.
+As a baseline however, we are committed to enabling accessibility through:
-- - Supplying and recording transcripts for audio and closed captioning of video content
+- Supplying and recording transcripts for audio and closed captioning of video content
+- Enabling wide access to our program context across a variety of platforms
+- Uploading slides and/or presentation materials on Zenodo or other platforms to enable referencing

 ### 3.1 How we work with Access-related Feedback

-Gathering access-related feedback is integral for ensuring that we Access-related feedback may be submitted via this anonymised form.
+Gathering access-related feedback is integral for ensuring that we can remain accessible as a community.
+We would like to offer a a few ways of sharing feedback with us, and are currently working to develop the following initiatives:

-1. Feedback form
+1. **Feedback form**: Please submit access related through [this form](https://forms.gle/Ngr2eUtQmf7aEeao6).
+All of the information in this form is done so anonymously, with the option of submitting contact information.
-2. Drop-in sessions - 3x a year: drop-in session to receive feedback aabuout access related different parts of project.
-Discussion of practices
+2. **Drop-in sessions**: Throughout the calendar year, we would like to facilitate drop-in session to receive feedback aabuout access related different parts of project.
+These may take place at our Collaboration Cafe or may be hosted separately.
-3. Direct email to RCM with feedback for 1:1
+3. **Email the Research Community Manager or project team directly directly**: You can always email the Research Community Manager directly at asteele@turing.ac.uk with direct feedback.
+Alternatively, you can also
+4. **Attend the Accessibility Working Group meeting**: The Accessibility Working Group meetings may be a place where you can deliver feedback in a small group environment.
+Please join the #Accessibility channel on slack for more information.

+We recognise that many feedback forms and other forms for gathering feedback can often operate as "blackboxes" that receieve information without taking actionable steps to address them.

+Knowing this, we are working to develop processes that enable us to action and report transparently on feedback given through these channels.
+This may include:
-4. Drop by Accessibility Working Group meeting -> can focus on feedback
+- Reporting within the Accessibility Working Group in order to discuss possible actions that can be taken to address feedback

-Feedback is taken to monthly meeting with chairs of working groups & project leadership.

-## Core Principles
-1. We do these accessibility practices to remove barriers for people who historically have been limited in their ability to participate in because these projects benefit everyone
-2. Openness is a means to enable people with broad backgrounds to get involved.
-Openness for openness' sake does that erase this fact.
-3. Access to commons is a question of management - developing a collective commons is

-## How we work with Access-related Feedback

-It is important for us to
-Access-related feedback may be submitted via this anonymised form, which .

-During community forums like Collaboration Cafes and Fireside Chat, feedback forms are shared during and after these events in order to gage immediate feedback about this event.

-    Timeline (As of 07.2023)

-    Who & how to report access

-    Our defining process:

-    Accessibility WG - is this the committee that will evaluating access-related feedback?

-    Infrastructure WG - is this the group that wil be responsible for creating or enabling infrastructure?

-    Escalation --> to funders, PIs, co-leads
+- Liasoning with appropriate groups within The Turing Way project (i.e. the Infrastructure Working Group) in order to create or resource technical changes that may be needed
+- Escalating feedback to the project co-leads, funders, and others at the constitutional level of the project as needed

 ## Confidentiality

-All reports will be kept confidential.
-If.
-If submitted through another portal, when we discuss incidents and feedback, we will anonymize details as much as we can to protect reporter privacy.
+By default, all reports will be kept confidential.
+If submitted through a non-anonymised option, when the team discusses incidents and feedback, we will anonymize details as much as we can to protect reporter privacy.
 In some cases we may determine that a public statement will need to be made.
 If that’s the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

+## Acknowleding Third-Party Platforms

+We recognise that our project relies on a number of third party platforms, and that all of these platforms may not be accessible by default.
+In future iterations of this policy and guidelines, we aim to employ community audits to understand and review the use of these platforms and their commitment and process for accessibility.

 ## Acknowledgements

 This Accessibility Policy was created by The Turing Way.

+In developing this policy, we have referred to numerous resources who have developed similar materials.

+This includes resources that were developed internally, such as presentations by Liz Hare and by Andrea Sanchez-Tapia.

-It refers to the resources and process of Silvia Canelon's ["Accessibility Commitment"](https://silviacanelon.com/accessibility),
+We also refer to the resources and process of Silvia Canelon's ["Accessibility Commitment"](https://silviacanelon.com/accessibility),